jacmoe/retrogardens/README.md

 ### Where to get it
 #### BC3.1 and TP7
-If you don't already have BC3.1 and TP7 lying around, then you can grab them from [WinWorld][winworld] - go to the *Library* section.
+If you don't already have BC3.1, TASM and TP7 lying around, then you can grab them from [WinWorld][winworld] - go to the *Library* section.

 #### DosBox
 Download it from [DosBox.com][dosbox]